akshaybabloo/Ruby-on-rails-4-notes/README.md

 #### 3.7.1 Simple rout (Match rout)

-This is a simplest form of routing in Rails.
-When you run the server and open an link for example `localhost:3000/demo/index`, Rails performs a get request.
+This is the simplest form of routing in Rails.
+When you run the server and open a link for example `localhost:3000/demo/index`, Rails performs a get request.
 This get request can be seen in `routes.rb` i.e. `get 'demo/index'`.
 This small code is a shortcut code for `match` which can be written as

 ```Ruby
 match 'demo/index',